multimontana/blog-comments/web/src/README.md

 ```

 ## DB
+At first you need to configure your db credentials in config/config.php folder and create the db with the name that you are configured.

+Run the following console command where your composer.json located or importing tables
 ```
-Need to configure your db credentials in config/config.php folder.
-After that import the db_structure.sql file to your db
+composer run-script run-migrations
 ```

 ## On your own: